-We are a partnership of diverse people, who are learning and DEI professionals with years of experience working with various organizations, including departments of the Canadian provincial and federal government, non-profit organizations, and some of North America's top corporations.
+We are a partnership of diverse people, learning and DEI professionals with years of experience working with various organizations in North America.

 We know what it is to experience inequities, and have seen that to overcome conscious and unconscious bias, we must first know our authentic selves and value the gift that we are to the world.
 In the words of Alice Walker, "We are the ones that we have been waiting for."
-This perspective has enabled us to bring to our clients greater knowledge and experiences of who we are, while providing real interactions and data to replace biases and misconceptions, which affect our success and that of the organizations we serve.
+This perspective has enabled us to bring to our clients greater knowledge and experiences of they are, as well as the lessons and support they need to achieve their greatest success.

 I am Dawn Armstrong, founder and leader of Nudaan Learning Center.
 I am BOLD, which is my acronym for a Black, Older, Lady, with a Disability.
-Equipped and informed by invaluable perspectives and experiences of DEI, I partner with professionals and organizations to create workplaces where diverse people are seen, heard and valued for the knowledge and experiences that they bring to the workplace.
+Equipped and informed by invaluable perspectives and experiences of DEI, I partner with professionals and organizations to create opportunities for people to be seen, heard and valued for the knowledge and experiences that they bring to the world.

 I have a passion for people, research, and developing multi-media learning modules.
-I am skilled in the areas of research, communications, group leadership, needs assessment, self-directed learning, as well as various aspects of virtual and onsite learning and development.
-I have over 20 years of experience in Learning & Development, with specialization in DEI, communications, self-directed learning, virtual learning and knowledge brokering.
+I am skilled in the areas of communications, group leadership, self-directed learning, as well as various aspects of virtual and onsite learning and development.
+I have over 20 years of experience in Learning & Development, with specialization in DEI, communications, self-directed learning, and virtual learning.
 I have a Bachelors of Arts (Political Science with a minor in Mass Communications), a Masters in Information and Library Science (MLS), and a Masters in Theological Studies (MTS).

 When I was a little girl, my mother brought me and my sister from England to live with my grandmother in Jamaica.
 A lot of people thought my much lighter skinned sister was so pretty that they would often praise her and never noticed me.
 Instead of being overwhelmed by, or stuck in, the invisibility I felt, I put everything into school, where I was recognized for top performance.